 I struggled with being second chair because I had always been prominent and an obvious church leader.
 People recognized me and called me by name and treasured my advice and my ministry.
 That all changed with when I entered IM.
 All of this ‘attention’ disappeared and I felt (a feeling without any base) like I had no influence and no part in church leadership.
 I was sincere about wanting to lead and have a good influence as second chair.
 My motives were correct and still are to this day.

 If you are or have ever struggled with such feelings I want to introduce you to www.secondchairleadership.com and two men who do a great deal of writing about second chair leadership: Mike Bonem and Roger Patterson of the Leadership Network (Publication).
 Two of Mike’s (see www.MikeBonem.com) books are Thriving in the Second Chair and Leading from the Second Chair (co authored by Roger Patterson).

 But back to your and my situations; what do we do to help us get our thinking straight and influence the church for spiritual and numerical growth?

 1. Educate yourself.
-Fall back on the materials that I’ve recommended herein.
+Fall back on the materials that I’ve recommended herein and two more listed below.
 The more you educate yourself and clear up your thinking, the better you will feel about your position.
 In fact, I think you will celebrate it.

 2. You are NOT second class.
 You are fulfilling a necessary place.
 Also, you may not be “First Chair” material so God has placed you where He needs you now.
 Revel in your position and calling.
 Avoid anxiety and frustration by accepting God’s calling.
 By the way, there are no second class citizens in God’s kingdom.